hellovinayak/medi_care/README.md

 ## What Makes This a Real MCP Implementation

-The previous version had a Python class *named* `MCPServer` — but that was just a wrapper around a dictionary of functions with no protocol involved.

 This version implements the full **Model Context Protocol**:

 | Layer | File | Role |